 Rain events that drop heavy precipitation in a short period are becoming more common in our region.
-Long-term observations have shown a dramatic increase in major rainstorms in Minnesota and are projected to keep increasing.
+Long-term observations have shown a dramatic increase in major rainstorms in Minnesota, which are projected to keep increasing.
 More rainstorms lead to more erosion and polluted rainwater runoff which affects water quality across the region.
-Major rain events also increase flooding risks which can result in safety, accessibility, and property damage concerns.
+Major rain events also increase flooding risks, which can result in safety, accessibility, and property damage concerns.
 During a flood event, roads may be impassable or inaccessible to those with limited mobility and transportation services may be disrupted.
-Flooding also has long-term impacts through property damage, which can be particularly hard-hitting in low-income communities where repairs are financially challenging.

-"I think about the plants in our environment.
+Flooding also has long-term impacts through property damage, which can be "I think about the plants in our environment.
 If you look at the trees, this year they shed their leaves early; they think they're supposed to be doing things too early."